Star Wars: Episode III – Revenge of the Sith (video game): Plot

-Across the galaxy, the clones, following orders from Palpatine, turn on their Jedi allies and murder them.
-Obi-Wan manages to escape from Utapau after being relentlessly hunted by both the droids and his own soldiers.
-Palpatine orders Vader to go to Mustafar and wipe out the Separatist leaders to eliminate all potential threats to his rule.
+Across the galaxy, the clones, following orders from Palpatine, turn on their Jedi generals and murder them.
+Obi-Wan manages to escape from Utapau after being relentlessly hunted by both the droids and his soldiers.
+Palpatine orders Vader to go to Mustafar and wipe out the Separatist leaders.
 After brutally cutting down their Neimoidian guards, Vader forces his way into the council chambers, killing Poggle the Lesser, Wat Tambor, and two others as Viceroy Nute Gunray flees for his life.
 Vader cuts down Gunray's lieutenant Rune Haako, and then catches Gunray trying to escape on his ship, which he destroys and tosses into the planet's lava.

-Meanwhile, on Coruscant, Obi-Wan & Master Yoda raid the ruins of the Jedi Temple, clearing it of clone soldiers and deactivating a beacon left by them as a trap for other Jedi.
+Meanwhile, on Coruscant, Obi-Wan and Master Yoda raid the ruins of the Jedi Temple, clearing it of clone soldiers and deactivating a beacon left by them as a trap for other Jedi.
 Desperate to know who was responsible, Obi-Wan discovers security recordings of Anakin becoming a Sith lord.
-The recording also reveal Vader's location, so Obi-Wan heads to Mustafar to confront him.
+The recording also reveals Vader's location, so Obi-Wan heads to Mustafar to confront him.

 The two former friends engage in a ferocious lightsaber duel across the Mustafar facility, which is slowly being destroyed by lava.
 The two end up on a platform floating down a lava river; Obi-Wan jumps off and demands that his fallen apprentice surrender.
-An enraged Vader leaps over him, allowing Obi-Wan to slice off his legs and left arm.
+An enraged Vader leaps over him, allowing Obi-Wan to cut off his legs and left arm.
 Vader slides towards the lava and catches on fire; Obi-Wan picks up his fallen lightsaber and leaves him for dead.
 Palpatine arrives and finds Vader badly injured, but still alive; he has him surgically reconstructed and builds him a special suit.
 The two oversee the construction of the Death Star as the Republic falls and the Empire is born.

 In a break from the film's plot, the PS2 and Xbox versions also feature an alternate ending.
-In the final level, during the battle between Vader and Obi-Wan, the player is given the opportunity to play as Vader, and must defeat Obi-Wan.
-In this ending, Vader's ill-fated jump is successful and he kills Obi-Wan before kicking his body close to the edge of the lava river.
-After slaying his former master, Vader returns to Emperor Palpatine and obtains a new, red Sith lightsaber.
+In the final level, during the battle between Vader and Obi-Wan, the player can play as Vader and must defeat Obi-Wan.
+In this ending, Vader's ill-fated jump is successful, and he kills Obi-Wan before kicking his body to the edge of the lava river.
+After killing his former master, Vader returns to Emperor Palpatine and obtains a new, red lightsaber.
 As the Emperor congratulates him, Vader murders him and takes his place, having been thoroughly corrupted by his new power.

-This ending is not present in the GBA and DS versions, and the player is instead given the canonical narrative of Vader losing his duel against Obi-Wan and revived by Palpatine in a mechanical suit.
+This ending is not present in the GBA and DS versions.
+The player is instead given the canonical narrative of Vader losing his duel against Obi-Wan and revived by Palpatine in a mechanical suit.